Co-Founder & Executive Director

 He holds Bachelor’s Degrees in Psychology from the University of the District of Columbia in Washington, DC.
 He has completed numerous comprehensive seminars, workshops and classes in the field of youth development.
 He has been certified as an ARISE Life Skill Instructor.

-Andrew Blickle is an AmeriCorps VISTA alum from Reading, PA, serving as the Community Engagement Coordinator for Life Pieces To Masterpieces.
-He graduated Magna cum Laude from American University in 2016, graduating with both a B.A. in Interdisciplinary Studies and a B.S. in Mathematics and Economics.
+Andrew Blickle is an AmeriCorps VISTA alum from Reading, PA.
+He has been with the organization since completing his VISTA service with LPTM in 2017, currently serving as the Community Engagement Manager for Life Pieces To Masterpieces.
+He graduated Magna cum Laude from American University in 2016, graduating with both a B.A. in Interdisciplinary Studies and a B.S. in Mathematics and Economics, and is currently in progress of obtaining his Master’s in Public Policy.
 He has coached baseball at the elementary school level, basketball at the middle school level, and soccer at a collegiate level.
 He also worked as a UELIP in the DC Public Schools’ Central Office, where he wrote a policy proposal that could transform the DCPS community service graduation requirement into a full service learning program.